HeRCLab/herc-file-formats/doc/tnx_format.md

 A TNX snapshot definition is a list of JSON objects, each of which may be of one of several types.
-All such objects **must** have a `type` field identifying it's type.
+All such objects **must** have a `type` field identifying its type.
 Other fields are specific to each type.

 The following `type` values are allowed: